tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-28-deep-learning-rbm.md

 where $D_i$ is a set of variables that form a maximum clique (groups of neighboring pixels).

-Using the joint distributions, again, we can generate images of a bedroom, denoise given images and even inpute the values of missing pixels in the image.
+Using the joint distributions, again, we can generate images of a bedroom, denoise images and even impute the values of missing pixels in the image.
 Such models are called Generative Models and we are going to look at one such generative model called **Restricted Boltzmann Machines**.

 ### The concept of Latent Variables

 > **Latent variables are hidden variables in a model which are responsible for the generation of the observed data.**

 Such variables have no special meaning whatsoever.
-We can't predeict that the hidden variable $h_1$ represents sunny day, $h_2$ represents trees, etc. We can just think of them as some variables that provide an ***abstract*** representation of the data we observe.
+We can't predict that the hidden variable $h_1$ represents "sunny day", $h_2$ represents "trees", etc. We can just think of them as some variables that provide an ***abstract*** representation of the data we observe.

 Such variables can also be used to ***generate*** an observation by tweaking their values a little.

 Suppose, we have $32 \times 32$ images of a beach and we assume there are $n$ latent variables responsible for the generation of those images.
 More formally, we have a set $V$ of $\{V_1, V_2, ..., V_{1024}\}$ visible variables and a set $H$ of $\{H_1 H_2, ..., H_n\}$ latent variables.
 Can you now think of a Markov Network that has the joint distribution $P(V, H)$?

 Our original Markov Network assumed we had connections between the neighboring pixels of an image.
 We can now assume connections between all the visible variables $V$ with all the hidden variables $H$, eliminating the original connections between neighboring pixels.
-This means that we try to capture the relations between neighboring pixels through the latent variables rather than directly connection them.
-This gives us the advantage of ***abstraction*** which is not possible to achieve by directly assuming connections between pixles.
-An intuition behisd this is that images may vary differently on per pizel basis while being similar to each other in terms of what they represent.
-This behaviour can be captured by the latent variables and not by assuming direct connections between pixles.
+This means that we try to capture the relations between neighboring pixels through the latent variables rather than direct connection them.
+This gives us the advantage of ***abstraction*** which is not possible to achieve by directly assuming connections between pixels.
+The intuition behind this is that images may vary differently on a per-pixel basis while being similar to each other in terms of what they represent.
+This behavior can be captured by the latent variables and not by assuming direct connections between pixels.

-This concept is very similar to PCA and auto encoders.
+This concept is very similar to PCA and autoencoders.

 For our case, we assume these visible and hidden variables to only take up binary values $\{0, 1\}$.
 In general, if we have $m$ visible variables and $n$ hidden variables then $V$ and $H$ can take up $2^m$ and $2^n$ unique values respectively and there are $2^{n+m}$ unique configurations possible.

-$$V \belongsto \{0, 1\}^{m}$$
+$$V \in \{0, 1\}^{m}$$

-$$H \belongsto \{0, 1\}^{n}$$
+$$H \in \{0, 1\}^{n}$$

 ### Restricted Boltzmann Machines